toscasterre/thesis-forecasting/body/01-introduction.md

 This dissertation stems from the idea that bike sharing systems can be promoted with cheap measures.
 This is not a new approach to the literature: as an example, Cantelmo and his coauthors attempt to implement a low-dimensional model for bike-dharing demand forecasting that does not "focus on the methodological aspect of finding the most advanced algorithm to learn these correlations" <cite id="l8499">(Cantelmo et al., 2020)</cite>, as these more sophisticated models are prone to overfitting and new issues arise when more data is added to these models, i.e. when new contexts appear in the model space.

-In particular, this project falls in the trunk of literature aimed at improving customer satisfaction through demand forecasting.
+In particular, this project falls in the trunk of literature aimed at improving customer satisfaction through demand forecasting, a task of "tremendous commercial value" <cite id="megeu">(Hamad et al., 2021)</cite>.
 This task can be split in two categories: demand rebalancing and demand forecasting techniques.
 The first category, demand rebalancing or repositioning, simply means "design efficient bike repositioning solutions" <cite id="ua2i7">(Ghosh et al., 2019)</cite>.
 Rebalancing can either be user-based, when the users are offered an incentive to park the bike themselves, or operator-based.
 In this latter case, we can also distinguish between static rebalancing (when repositioning occurs when the service is off, like at night) and dynamic rebalancing otherwise <cite id="enrov">(Cantelmo et al., 2020)</cite>.
 The second problem, demand forecasting, is the one we will be focusing on.
 Simply put, demand forecasting attempt to estimate the number of bikes that will be requested at a certain moment in time.
 This task can be accomplished at the aggregate city level, or by identifying clusters of stations (the so-called Traffic-Analysis Zones or *TAZ*) or even at the individual station <cite id="e1ls8">(Cantelmo et al., 2020)</cite>.

 These problems became ever more important since the introduction of free-float bike-sharing systems (FFBBS), as the bikes can be dropped anywhere and end up in sub-optimal places for the next customers.
 On the positive side, FFBBS do not require the upfront investments for building docking stations - which is necessary for station-based BSS (also known as SBSS).
 Furthermore, FFBSS "prevents bike theft", "by tracking bikes in real-time with built-in GPS", and "offers significant opportunities for smart management"<cite id="v4gkr">(Pal &#38; Zhang, 2017)</cite>.
 This implies a greater satisfaction level for customers, "because obtaining and returning the bikes becomes much more convenient" <cite id="izohe">(Pal &#38; Zhang, 2017)</cite>.
 However, all of this comes at the increased costs for bike rebalancing, because of how inefficient the redistribution becomes and the higher operating costs in terms of human and financial resources <cite id="eq14m">(Pal &#38; Zhang, 2017)</cite>.
 This has been recognised as "one of the main reasons why many FFBS enterprises lose money or even withdrawn from market."<cite id="4kg8r">(Tian et al., 2021)</cite>.